 220 South State Road, Upper Darby

 This charming Victorian teahouse is worth a short drive for delightful tea service and an aesthetic out of every adorable grandma’s dream — I mean that in the best way.
-Afternoon tea is $30 per person and includes scones, tea sandwiches, and deserts, along with two selections of loose tea with all the dainty fixings and flower-painted porcelain.
-Wear a fascinator, no one will question it.
+Afternoon tea is $30 per person and includes scones, tea sandwiches, and desserts, along with two selections of loose tea with all the dainty fixings and flower-painted porcelain.
+Wear a fascinator; no one will question it.

-Holiday Bonus: In addition to getting decked out for the holidays, the Painted Teacup is also planning a special children’s tea that includes a visit from Mrs. Claus and gingerbread decorating.
-They’ll be announcing the date soon; reservations are required and can be booked by calling 610-352-2334.
+Holiday Bonus: In addition to getting decked out for the holidays, the Painted Teacup also does an annual children’s tea that includes a visit from Mrs. Claus and gingerbread decorating.

 A Taste of Britain